Happy as a Mother is now Momwell. Same mission and services, different look.

 RESOURCES MENTIONED

 Dr. Jen recently released her course: Freedom from Perfectionism - How to Take Back Your Time and Live a More Authentic Life.
 This course covers the origins of perfectionism, what maintains perfectionism, what we gain and lose by trying to live our life "perfectly," and how to interrupt these processes that are not serving us.
-Use code F2020 for 30% off of the course price.

 RELATED ARTICLES